Deborah Deperio is a WES Ambassador who faced a difficult decision when she immigrated to the United States:

 Choosing the right school is the first step you must complete before you can make any other decisions.

-For me, this was one of the most stressful parts—because I knew that before I could even pick my school, I needed to choose between attending a two-year community college or a four-year university.
+For me, this was one of the most stressful parts.
+Before I could even pick my school, I needed to choose between attending a two-year community college or a four-year university.

-In case you might be in a similar position, I want to share my experience as a new immigrant to the United States who had to quickly make a big choice about my future.
+As a new immigrant to the United States, I needed to make a big choice about my future—fast.
 Here’s how I did.

 Compare the Costs